The 1000 Genomes Project

 Across most of the human genome, the researchers taking part in this international collaboration are looking for variations that are present at a frequency of 1 per cent or more in the population; in genes, the goal is to find variations that are present in 0.5 per cent or less of the population.

 Producing a map at this resolution, which is unmatched by current resources, is likely to require sequencing of the genomes of at least 1000 people.
 The project is now on course to complete 'light' sequencing of the genomes of 2500 people from about 20 different populations by the end of 2011.

-Using catalogues of human genetic variation, such as the International HapMap and Wellcome Trust Case Control Consortium, researchers already have discovered more than 100 regions of the genome that contain genetic variants associated with susceptibility to common human diseases such as diabetes, coronary artery disease, prostate and breast cancer, rheumatoid arthritis, inflammatory bowel disease and age-related macular degeneration.
+Using catalogues of human genetic variation, such as Wellcome Trust Case Control Consortium, researchers already have discovered more than 100 regions of the genome that contain genetic variants associated with susceptibility to common human diseases such as diabetes, coronary artery disease, prostate and breast cancer, rheumatoid arthritis, inflammatory bowel disease and age-related macular degeneration.

 However, researchers often must follow those studies with costly and time-consuming DNA sequencing to help pinpoint the precise genetic variants that are associated with a disease.
 The new map from the 1000 Genomes Project will enable researchers to zero in quickly on such variants, speeding efforts to use genetic information to develop new strategies for diagnosing, treating and preventing common diseases.